 It contains roughly 80% natural sugars (glucose & fructose), about 18% water, and 2% vitamins, minerals, pollen, and proteins.

-Riboflavin, B6, thiamin, niacin, pantothenic acid, and a variety of amino acids.
+Vitamins in honey include riboflavin, B6, thiamin, niacin, pantothenic acid, and a variety of amino acids.

 It is a strong antioxidant, specifically one named Pinocembrin.